-Unconditional admission in the M.B.A. program and the M.S. programs in accounting, information technology, finance, international business, organizational leadership and sport administration requires that the student has earned a bachelor's degree with a cumulative GPA of 2.5 or better.
+Unconditional Acceptance in the Global MBA program and the M.S. programs in accounting, information technology, finance, international business, marketing, organizational leadership and sport administration requires that the student has earned a U.S. or equivalent bachelor's degree from an accredited institution with a cumulative GPA of 2.75 or better.
+Applicants with less than 4 years of professional work experience are required to submit GMAT scores at time of application.
+Applicants required to submit GMAT scores, but have yet to take the exam, may enroll under Course Work Only Admission status (see CWO Admission) provided all other admissions criteria is met.
+Student is subject to program availability at the time of matriculation.